GovernmentPlates/indico-presentations/PITCHME.md

 }
 ```
 <!--
+- Here's a function from the original PHP sources that changes a user's password
 - What's wrong with this code?

-- This is _NOT_ a password hash, it is the actual password!
-- md5 _WAS_ used ... as a cache key
+- No ORM, this late 90's so raw strings it is
+- building raw SQL without escaping -> SQL injection!

 -->